Volue-Public/energy-mesh-python/docs/source/mesh_session.rst

 The session timeout is counted from the moment where handling of the last request made using that session was completed.
-So, if you are using a session for longer period than the session timeout, but you are actively making calls to for example read time series points, then the session will not timeout.
+So, if you are using a session for longer period than the session timeout, but you are actively making calls to, for example read time series points, then the session will not timeout.

 In cases where a session needs to be preserved, but the inactivity periods are longer, then the user needs to make explicit calls using that session.